Safety Assurance Manager - 462184

 At Alstom, we understand transport networks and what moves people.
 From high-speed trains, metros, monorails, and trams, to turnkey systems, services, infrastructure, signalling and digital mobility, we offer our diverse customers the broadest portfolio in the industry.
 Every day, 80,000 colleagues lead the way to greener and smarter mobility worldwide, connecting cities as we reduce carbon and replace cars.

-Could you be the full-time Senior Safety Assurance Engineer in Stockholm we're looking for?
+Could you be the full-time Safety Assurance Manager in Stockholm we're looking for?

 Your future role